bradster45/csv-importer/README.md

 # csvImporter

-csv importer demonstrated with article and page models
+csv importer demonstrated with simple models.
+CSVs are read using python and rows are transformed into model objects using Django's built in get_or_create.

 ### Demo